 Tactics

-November 18, 2024 •Connor Merritt
+December 11, 2024 •Connor Merritt

+It’s important to understand how deer eat acorns on your property to help determine the best course of action for hunting season.
 The best time to conduct an acorn survey is between the second week of August into the first week of September.
 At that time, acorns have developed enough to be visible from the ground.
 Meanwhile, acorn predators, such as squirrels, will not have eaten too much of the crop.
 Using binoculars, inspect the tops of oaks for limbs laden with the sweet tasting nuts.

 White oaks are preferred to red oaks, but both provide important nutrition.
 If oaks are abundant, plan on focusing early season hunts in the woods.
 Big bucks prefer the safety of cover to feeding in the open.
 Likewise, if only a few scattered trees are thick with acorns, these trees will be some of the most serious deer magnets come this fall.